I have vague fond memories from the ’70s.

 Appetizers are one of my favorite all-time foods so a few times a year, I center an entire meal around them.

 Because appetizers don’t require commitment like a ham or a meatloaf or even hamburgers on the grill do.

-You make it, get crackers or veggies to dip in it and that’s it.
+You make it, you get crackers or vegetables to dip in it and that’s it.

-You don’t need to spend a day making it or a fortune paying for it.
+You don’t need to spend an entire day making it or a fortune paying for it.

-Even if you like fancier appetizers, like brie, you just slap the cheese on a plate, stick a knife in it and add fancy crackers and boom, you got yourself dinner.
+Even if you like fancier appetizers, like brie, you just slap the cheese on a plate, stick a knife in it or add fancy crackers if you feel inclined (or just Triscuits, like we do) and boom, you’ve got yourself dinner.

 My baby shower?

 Getaway weekend in Louisville, Kentucky?

 Mom brought shrimp dip.

 My husband and children even love it and they are the pickiest eaters on the planet.